simply-nicky/pyrost/docs/tutorials/sigray.rst

 .. attention:: The file structure is written for the experiments at the Sigray lab only.

-Here we wrote a small auxilary snippet of code, that defines the paths to image and log files.
-We'll need them in order to generate a :class:`pyrost.STData` container:
+Here we wrote a small auxiliary snippet of code, that defines the paths to image and log files.
+We'll need them to generate a :class:`pyrost.STData` container:

 .. code-block:: python